elicz/MOT20/README.md

 Computation of hand distance and body proportion features is used to detect pairs holding hands and children in the video.
 [See details below](#rel_det).

 ## <a name="tracking"></a>Tracking
+Two simple and generic tracking algorithms can be used for bounding box association: Munkres or greedy variant.
+On MOT17 they have similar performance in terms of accuracy and efficiency.
+Both methods are enhanced with unassociated detection caching for (default) durationg of `cache=7` frames.
+Set `cache=0` for NO caching, or adjust accordingly.
+All [tracking parameters are specified below](track_params) in more detail.
 > Tracking methods are implemented in *multi-object-tracker.py*

 ### Dependencies